gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example breaking change
 -->

+### Gradle implementation dependencies are not visible to plugins at development time

+Implementing a Gradle plugin requires the declaration of `gradleApi()` to the `compile` configuration.
+The resolved dependency encompasses the entire Gradle runtime including Gradle's third party dependencies (e.g. Guava).
+Any third party dependencies declared by the plugin might conflict with the ones pulled in by the `gradleApi()` declaration.
+Gradle does not apply conflict resolution.
+As a result The user will end up with two addressable copies of a dependency on the compile classpath and in the test runtime classpath.

+In previous versions of Gradle the dependency `gradleTestKit()`, which relies on a Gradle runtime, attempts to address this problem via class relocation.
+The use of `gradleApi()` and `gradleTestKit()` together became unreliable as classes of duplicate name but of different content were added to the classpath.

+With this version of Gradle proper class relocation has been implemented across the dependencies `gradleApi()`, `gradleTestKit()` and the published Tooling API JAR.
+Projects using any of those dependencies will not conflict anymore with classes from third party dependencies used by the Gradle runtime.
+Classes from third-party libraries provided by the Gradle runtime are no longer "visible" at compile and test time.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.